UdayKiranPadhy/Sewage-Monitoring-System/README.md

 ### Conclusion:
 A precautionary system avoids or eliminates the issue of sewage overflow on roads which is being a major problem in many cities.
 The level sensors are efficiently used and system is designed in a social relevant idea thus to create an impact on hygiene and cleanliness by simply avoiding the problem of overflow on streets and also to ensure compulsory cleaning of blockage which causes the increase the sewage level by registering repeated complaints to random departments unless action is taken.

+**You can Also find some more interesting works of mine ,and know me better from my Github profile page.**